MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 When you want to analyze a build you'll usually perform these steps:

-  * Execute `vcperf /start SomeTraceName` from an elevated command line prompt.
+  * Execute `vcperf /start SomeTraceName` from an elevated command-line prompt.
-  * Build your project (from Visual Studio or command line, no matter which).
+  * Build your project (from Visual Studio or command-line, no matter which).
   * Execute `vcperf /stopnoanalyze SomeTraceName OutputFile.etl`.
   * Analyze `OutputFile.etl` with your tool (using the SDK).